KuNaL8103/Weather-App/README.md

-You need to get your own api key and replace it in index.js file on line 7 :
+You need to get your own OpenWeather API Key and replace it in index.js file on line 7 :

 ```javascript
 const APIKey = 'YOUR API KEY';